judyzhu-math/numerical-analysis-ii/README.md

 # numerical-analysis-ii
 This repository contains Python implementations and experiments from my Numerical Analysis II course.
 Topics include numerical methods for ordinary differential equations, stability analysis, Runge-Kutta methods, and implicit methods.

+## Contents

+### 1. ODE Stability

+Comparison of Explicit Euler, Implicit Euler, and the Trapezoidal Rule for the model problem

+$$
+y' = \lambda y, \quad y(0)=1.
+$$

+This example is used to study accuracy, convergence, and stability behavior.

+### 2. Runge-Kutta Methods

+Implementation and stability analysis of classical Runge-Kutta methods.

+### 3. Implicit Methods

+Experiments with implicit time-stepping methods such as the trapezoidal rule and Radau-type methods.

+## Purpose

+The goal of this repository is to organize my learning notes and coding experiments for Numerical Analysis II.